goblinhack/c-plus-plus-examples/README.md

 =====================================

-Are you looking for a collection of short snippets of modern C++ code covering features in C++11 and beyond?
+Are you looking for a collection of short snippets of modern C++ code covering core features in C++11 and beyond?
 Of course you are!

 As I'm always learning C++ myself, I wanted to put out simple examples of each of the main features of the language.
 You can build each example individually or as a whole.

-Please let me know if this is useful to anyone or if there are any areas you want covered.
+Let me know if this is useful to anyone or if there are any areas you want covered.
+This is (probably forever) a work in progress.

 [shared pointer](shared_ptr/README.md)